E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 ![Primary Path Verification](./images/04-primary-path.png)

-The trace confirmed that traffic used the direct R0–R1 link as the preferred path between the two LANs.
+The trace confirmed that traffic used the direct link between R0 and R1.

 ---

 ### Longest-Prefix Match Testing

-PC0 traced the path to the loopback network on R2.
+PC0 traced the path to the test network on R2.

 ```text
 PC0> tracert 198.51.100.1